-Over many years Galleywood, in common with many towns and villages, had an annual carnival, based around a procession of floats and procession of carnival queens followed by events on privte land adjacent to The Common.
+Over many years Galleywood, in common with many towns and villages, had an annual carnival, based around a procession of floats and procession of carnival queens followed by events on private land adjacent to The Common.
 As with many such celebrations, this reduced over some years and eventually died out and for many years there was no such annual celebration.

 A survey of all residents undertaken as part of the Parish Plan in 2011 identified an annual celebratory event as something the village wanted and would support.
-Based on this, the Parish Council brought together a group of people chaired by Richard Hyland to organise such an event in 2012.
+Based on this, the Parish Council inspired a group of people to organise such an event in 2012.
 Based on a ‘Celebration of the Village’ as part of the Queen’s Jubilee Celebration and build up to the London 2012 Olympic and Paralympic Games, this took place on 2nd June 2012.
 There was a Jubilee Parade from Jubilee Park to The Common involving local schools, marching bands, dance troupes and sports participants who then took part in the Galleywood Common Event including fun sports, egg and spoon racing, Helicopter rides, classic cars and many other attractions.
 It was a great success.

-2020 Festival Committee Members: Anthony McQuiggan (Chairman), Neville Paul (Treasurer), Janet Doghan (Secretary)
+2022 Festival Committee Members: Anthony McQuiggan (Chairman), Neville Paul (Treasurer), Janet Doghan (Secretary)

 (If you can help then please contact the Committee)

 Watch the website for details of the events.